InitRunner

 Daemoninitrunner run role.yaml --daemonLong-running process that listens for triggers (Triggers)

-Teaminitrunner run team.yaml --task "..."Sequential multi-persona collaboration (Team Mode)
+Teaminitrunner run team.yaml -p "..."Sequential multi-agent collaboration (Team Mode)

 Flowinitrunner flow up flow.yamlMulti-agent orchestration (Flow)